To Live Your Own Life Is Not Selfish

 Wolf eye

-It doesn’t.
+That direction never makes us happy.
 Because life doesn’t offer security and safety.

 To live one’s own life requires that we stop chasing an illusion and exchange the chase for a true life.

-Living one’s own life does involves a paradox however.
+To live your own life does involves a paradox however.
 Every spiritual lineage down through the ages teaches that your life is not your own—that Life or God has something in mind for you that transcends the desires of ego.
 It’s the paradox of having to lose your life in order to find it.
 Many experience that if they don’t consent to this life, they will suffer emotionally and physically until they do.
 This consent is sometimes called surrender, but it often feels like being broken.
 The title of my last book, Dismantled: How Love and Psychedelics Broke a Clergyman Apart and Put Him Back Together describes my experience of this.

 What or who is being broken?